jeffreyhwatson/online_outcomes/README.md

 - 2030-5402 Total: Heavy

 ![graph6](./reports/figures/outcomes_sumact.png)
-Light activity levels contribute negatively to Distinction and Pass, and contribute positively to Withdrawn and Fail.
-Conversely,  Medium and Heavy activity levels contribute positively to Distinction and Pass, and contribute negatively to Withdrawn and Fail.
+A Chi-Squared test was performed and it was found that activity level and outcome are not independent(p value= 0.0).
+Light activity levels contribute negatively to Distinction and  Pass, while they contributes positively to Withdrawn and Fail.
+Conversely,  Medium and Heavy activity levels contribute positively to Distinction and Pass, while they contribute negatively to Withdrawn and Fail.

 **`activity_level` has a large effect size on all of the outcomes, and has the largest effect sizes of all the features tested.**

 ## Recommendation
-Encourage students to maintain a medium or higher activity, and initiate an automated reminder system that triggers when students fall below a predetermined activity level.
+Counsel students to maintain a medium or higher activity levels, and initiate an automated reminder system that triggers when students fall below a predetermined activity level.
 Also, implement an web design assessment and A/B testing program with the goal of identifying ways of driving up student engagement.
 As noted in the study above, the main worry of over 70\% of college students is remaining egaged with their material online, and according to these activity level findings, they are right to be concerned.

 ***
 # Modeling